steveloughran/hadoop-trunk/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/notation.md

 * `keys(Map)` represents the set of keys in a map
 * `k in Map` holds iff `k in keys(Map)`
 * The empty map is written `{:}`
+* The `-` operator returns a new map which excludes the entry with the key specified

 ##### Strings